Wikimedia Commons.wikimedia.org File: crane beauty5.jpg

 (Bhagavad Gita, IV, 33)

 1.)
-The first point and thus its spiritual stage is the sacrifice of the desire to have, the ego.
+Its first spiritual stage is the sacrifice of the desire to have, the ego.
 It is about reducing one’s own egoistic drive satisfaction and raising awareness for the well-being of the sexual partner.

 Many women in particular have long been able to do this, but since this direction of energy expenditure remains on the material level, this quality has its limits of strength and time.